 - Incentives can also be non-cash related: streaming subscription service, holiday dinner provided to the family, grocery store voucher, monthly or yearly meal subscription service, tickets to a sporting event or local attraction, etc.

 Lastly, for jobs that may be less desirable, consider offering a better incentive.
-This could include jobs with non-traditional hours, intensive labor, etc. Less desirable jobs will be even harder to fill, but an extra incentive may entice more individuals to pursue that job opportunity.
+This could include jobs with non-traditional hours, intensive labor, etc. Less desirable jobs will be even harder to fill with seasonal workers, but an extra incentive may entice more individuals to pursue that job opportunity.

 Incorporate Holiday Cheer into Your Job Description

-Are you looking for ways to help your job description stand out?
+Are you looking for ways to help your job description stand out to seasonal workers?
 What better way than to incorporate holiday cheer!
 Would you rather “help Santa deliver presents this holiday season” or “work in a warehouse.”
 Would you rather “help holiday shoppers find the perfect gift for their loved one” or “work in retail.”
 By getting creative with your job description, you can immediately gain more traction and interest in the position.
-You want the job to sound appealing and this is one way you can accomplish that.
+You want the job to sound appealing when finding seasonal workers and this is one way you can accomplish that.

 Also, remember to incorporate hiring incentives into the job description.
 You can even tailor this towards your holiday description by saying “our holiday gift to you is a $500 sign-on bonus” versus “we are offering a $500 sign-on bonus.”
 Be creative and have fun with your job description, otherwise it will be passed up.